yildirimyigit/cmpe591_example_project/README.md

 - Your _train()_ method must save the trained model (note hw1_n.pt).
 Do not forget to add these trained models to the project.
 - Your _test()_ method must load this saved model (hw1_n.pt) to run on a novel input.
+- You can add necessary files/folders as you need.